uvarc/rc-website/content/service/bioinformatics.md

 images = [""]
 +++

-<p class=lead>School of Medicine Research Computing (SOMRC) provides state-of-the-art resources and expertise in handling and analyzing genomics and metagenomics data.
+<p class=lead>UVA Research Computing (RC) provides state-of-the-art resources and expertise in handling and analyzing genomics and metagenomics data.
 Bioinformatics is a quickly evolving field with new biological and computational techniques being formalized and adopted at a fast pace.
-Hence, the following is only a brief cross-section of the ways researchers can use SOMRC’s expertise and computing resources for their bioinformatics research.</p>
+Hence, the following is only a brief cross-section of the ways researchers can use RC’s expertise and computing resources for their bioinformatics research.</p>

 <hr size=1 style="padding-bottom:10px;" />

 # Next-generation sequence data analyis

-SOMRC can support in-depth analysis of various next-generation sequencing experiment datasets on your desktop/[Rivanna](https://arcs.virginia.edu/rivanna)/[Ivy](/userinfo/ivy/)/[Cloud](/service/cloud/).
+RC can support in-depth analysis of various next-generation sequencing experiment datasets on your desktop/[Rivanna](https://arcs.virginia.edu/rivanna)/[Ivy](/userinfo/ivy/)/[Cloud](/service/cloud/).
 Typical analyses include (but not limited to) –

 * Genome assembly, reference-based and/or de-novo
 * Whole-Genome/Exome sequence analysis for variant calling/annotation